Andy Rubin's Essential is shutting down

 Throughout its five year history, Essential has always been most closely associated with founder Andy Rubin.
 When the company announced the Essential Phone in 2017, its only major release, Essential leaned into Rubin's role as one of the creators of Android to market the device.
 That same year, however, The Information and later The New York Times published reports that detailed the exact reasons for Rubin's departure from Google in 2014.
 According to the reports, Google had allegedly asked Rubin to leave the company after an internal investigation found that he had an inappropriate relationship with a subordinate.
 Rubin reportedly received a $90 million payout to keep the circumstances of his departure private.

 While Essential's fate was likely sealed when the Essential Phone failed to sell enough units (mostly on account of its $699 price tag at launch), Rubin's association with the company likely killed any chance of a potential second chapter.
 And in some ways, it's surprising it took this long for the company to announce its closure.
 This past October, it came out that Playground Global, the venture capital firm Rubin founded after leaving Google, had cut ties with its creator.
+In all, Playground invested approximately $330 million in Essential, but after the two cut ties, it's likely the company had difficulty securing additional funding.